Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Competitive failure often stems from a lack of “competitor empathy”—failing to predict how rivals will react to your moves.
 This article details how structured wargaming allows leadership teams to exploit competitor weaknesses and refine their own strategy before a single dollar is risked in the real world.
-Link to Article
+Access the PDF guide on Business Wargaming Frameworks for Strategy Stress-Testing

 Knowing the Enemy: Refining Strategy through Competitor Response Analysis (original language: Spanish)